 ADPKD is caused by a problem with a specific gene.
 It is almost always inherited from a parent who also has ADPKD.
 To inherit the disease, a child needs to have just one parent with ADPKD.
-A child who has one parent with ADPKD has a 50/50 chance of inheriting the disease.
-If both parents have ADPKD, their child will be born with the disease.
+On average, if both parents have ADPKD, there is a 75% chance that their child will also be born with PKD.

 The genetic problem that causes ADPKD can sometimes happen on its own, meaning that a child may be born with ADPKD, even though neither parent has it.
 This happens in only 1 out of every 10 cases of ADPKD.

 How will I know if I have ADPKD?

 Children sometimes have symptoms of ADPKD, but people with the disease usually do not notice symptoms until they are between 30 and 50 years old.
 Symptoms might include:

 If you have any of these symptoms, contact your health care provider.
 He or she may want to test for kidney problems.
 If your health care provider thinks ADPKD may be causing your symptoms, he or she may want you to take one or more of the following tests:

 - Imaging tests, such as ultrasound, CT scans and MRI scans

 - Genetic tests, using a sample of your blood or saliva (spit)

 The imaging tests may be done to look for visible signs of cysts in your kidneys.
 The genetic tests can tell your doctor exactly what kind of PKD you have or if you are likely to develop the disease in the future.
 It can take months to get the results of genetic tests.